Manjhaul: Festivals

 People of Manjhaul celebrate Chhath, Durga Puja, Holi, Diwali, Makar Sankranti, Eid al-Fitr, Muharram and many more festivals.

 Transport

 Railways

 Begusarai railway station is the nearest railway station.
 It's 17 km from Manjhaul.

 Roadways

 Manjhaul has a bus stand connecting it to big cities like Delhi, Patna, Lucknow, Ranchi, Kolkata.

 Education

 Manjhaul is home to a number of schools and colleges.
 R.C.S.
 College, Manjhaul is one of the oldest colleges of Begusarai District.
+Government schools are also there in Manjhaul.
+Middle school Manjhaul, Bazar are one of the famous school.